reactiveui/website/input/docs/handbook/interactions/index.md

 ## Unhandled Interactions

-If there are no handlers for a given interaction, or none of the handlers set a result, the interaction is itself considered unhandled.
-In this circumstance, the invocation of `Handle` will result in an `UnhandledInteractionException<TInput, TOutput>` being thrown.
-This exception includes both an `Interaction` and `Input` property, so you can examine the details of the failed interaction.
+An interaction is considered to be unhandled if it has no handlers or none of them set a result.
+In this case, invoking `Handle` will throw an `UnhandledInteractionException<TInput, TOutput>`.
+This exception has an `Interaction` and an `Input` property that provide further details on the error.

 ## Testing